psbriant/Session07_start/README.txt

 -styles_hiking.css
 -styles_spooky.css

-To switch while file the app is using, change the name of styles.css to something else, and rename the one you want to use to styles.css.
+To switch which file the app is using, change the name of styles.css to something else, and rename the one you want to use to styles.css.
 Restart your server and clear your cache to see the change.